 In the Morro Bay area, the base portfolio included 1,588 MW and the sensitivity portfolio included 3,100 MW of offshore wind.
 For the interconnection of the offshore wind, the existing Diablo 500 kV substation has been identified and is where current offshore wind interconnection requests in the ISO queue are primarily located.
-The ISO has also considered the alternative of creating a new 500 kV substation on the Diablo-Gates 500 kV for the interconnection of the Morro Bay area offshore wind.
-The ISO will continue to coordinate with PG&E and the offshore resource developers, which were the successful federal Bureau of Ocean Energy Management (BOEM) lease bidders, for the interconnection point for the Morro Bay area offshore wind.
+The ISO has also considered the alternative of creating a new 500 kV substation on the Diablo-Gates 500 kV for the interconnection of the

-65 CPUC Decision (D.) 23-02-040 adopted on February 23, 2023.
+67 CPUC Decision (D.) 23-02-040 adopted on February 23, 2023.